better-internet/radworks-grants/grants/milestone_evaluations/README.md

-# Radicle Grant Milestone Evaluations <!-- omit in toc -->
+# Radworks Grant Milestone Evaluations <!-- omit in toc -->

 > **:loudspeaker:** This section is only for submitting evaluations of finished milestones for the [Radicle Foundation Grants Program](https://github.com/radicle-dev/radicle-grants).